 If you’re really in need of wifi, buses and Starbucks are a couple of the easiest ways to get online.
 Dublin City buses are all equipped with free wifi, so even standing near a few buses can get you online for long enough to figure out your next move.
 For longer stretches, make your way to a Starbucks location.
 Within the touristy areas, there’s one just down the street from the main entrance of Trinity College.

-8. History lovers, buy the Heritage Pass
+8. Buy the Heritage Pass

+History lovers will love this Dublin travel tip.
 Get access to all Office of Public Works attractions in Ireland with the Heritage Pass.
 It’s one of the most affordable entry passes there is.
 Student and family pricing is available, and it gives you access to historical sites all over the country.
 Dublin Castle, Kilmainham Gaol, Phoenic Park, and the Botanical Gardens are just a few of the sites included in the pass.
 You can purchase the Heritage Pass in Dublin, at various pass locations.

 9. Wake up Early to have Dublin to yourself